How to Remove Ink Stains From Clothes

 The Spruce / Almar Creative

-How to Remove Ink Stains with Hairspray
+How to Remove Ink Stains With Hairspray

 Most hairsprays contain alcohol, which helps dissolve the ink and remove the stain.
 Try to find a hairspray with a high alcohol content, often the least expensive brands are best.